InternationalSchoolAberdeen/ISAPowerSchoolPlugins/ISA Alerts Plugin/README.md

 ## 📚 Changelog

+- `v1.93`: Added new alerts and fields to powerschool
 - `v1.89`: More misc updates to the medical / emergency page
 - `v1.86`: Added new links for plans and also for expiry dates
 - `v1.85`: Added in new alert for no medication consent.